-The ambition of a multiple district approach is to tailor more specific guidance to the specific needs of a particular area within the City and to provide more relevant information than could be provided with a "one size fits all" approach.
-More than (3) distinct districts could be identified across the City, but these three districts that are differentiated enough as to provide guidance for most relevant scenarios.
+The ambition of a multiple district approach is to tailor specific guidance to the needs of a particular area within the City and to provide more relevant information than could be provided with a "one size fits all" approach.
+While more than three distinct districts could be identified across the City, the three districts that are established provide enough differentiation to distinguish guidelines that are most relevant.
+Nonetheless, some overlap of design guidance occurs between the three sections.
 The Multifamily Design Guidelines districts include: